A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties: Introduction

 \section{Introduction}

-Escalating levels of randomness and variability are leading to new and rising sources of uncertainty in electric power systems.
-The adoption and operation of renewable and distributed energy resources \cite{website:IEA-2021}, the increasing frequency of extreme weather events driven by climate change \cite{WMO-2021, UN-2020}, changing customer behavior \cite{website:EIA-2019, website:EIA-2020} and shifting policy objectives \cite{website:EC-2021, website:Biden-WH-2035, website:WSJ-Japan-2021} contribute to uncertainty and pose system reliability and operability risks.
-Existing planning and operational practices for assessing operability and reliability are primarily deterministic.
-However, deterministic methods cannot capture randomness and variability, making them inadequate for dealing with a more stochastic system.
-To adequately address the increasing level of risk, power systems operators and planners need new models, methods, and tools that incorporate uncertainty.
+Electricity systems are undergoing structural transformation.
+The structural transformation is partly caused by the need to manage increasing amounts of variable and uncertain assets \cite{website:IEA-2021, website:EIA-2019, website:EIA-2020, website:Tribune-2022, website:EC-2021}.
+Despite rising uncertainty and variability, electricity system operators primarily use deterministic methods to perform system-level steady-state analysis of power grids.
+Failure to develop comprehensive and comprehensible steady-state methods for evaluating and mitigating risks due to stochastic resources could severely impact electricity system operations.
+Power system operators need new models, methods, and tools that incorporate uncertainty to address the increasing level of risk.

-Presently, planners and operators use power flow analysis as one way to assess a system’s steady-state operability and reliability deterministically.
-In operations, engineers run multiple power flows on a limited set of scenarios using predetermined contingency criteria to assess the risk to critical system states and support decision-making \cite{Vaahedi-Practical-Power}.
-After conducting the analysis, operators manually set more restrictive limits if a grid is exposed to too much risk or less if the constraints defined by the analysis are too rigid \cite{Vaahedi-Practical-Power}.
-Similarly, in planning, planners develop a set of base cases according to guidelines set by industry groups, and standards \cite{epri-transmission-planning}.
-Engineers perform power flow analyses using a suite of contingency analyses \cite{WECC-Variable-Gen} on these base cases to test system adequacy.
-If the system is found unreliable, they recommend changes to grid settings or propose adding new transmission lines, transformers, substations, or voltage support devices to mitigate violations\cite{epri-transmission-planning}.
-These practices work well when considering grids consisting of fixed and predictable sources of uncertainty, but they are ill-suited to analyze stochastic power grids.
+Presently, operators use power flow analysis as one way to assess a system's deterministic steady-state operability and reliability.
+In operations, engineers run multiple power flows on a limited set of scenarios using predetermined contingency criteria to evaluate the risk of a system's \crits{} (e.g., bus voltage magnitudes or line flows) and support decision-making \cite{Vaahedi-Practical-Power}.
+After conducting the analyses, operators manually set more restrictive limits if a grid is exposed to too much risk or less if the constraints defined by the analysis are too rigid \cite{Vaahedi-Practical-Power}.
+These practices work well for grids comprised of fixed and predictable sources of uncertainty, but they are less effective for power grids that operate more stochastically.